CreativeDesigner3D/BlenderPro/README.md

-# BlenderPro
+# BlenderPro Application Template for 2.79
-Blender Pro is an Application Template to improve the usability and interface for Blender.
+Blender Pro is an Application Template to improve the usability and interface for Blender 2.79.

-You can find more information about Blender Pro at www.BlenderPro3D.com
+This repository is no longer being updated.
+I have migrated this code into an Add-on for Blender 2.8.

+Visit the ProSidebar Repository for more information, or visit www.CreativeDesigner3D.com